 Brian McGuire is a a writer, director, actor, music maker, skateboarder, born in Chicago and raised in Austin, Texas.
 LeftHouse is his production company.
 Some have called him the king of independent film.
 Others have called him a young Bill Murray.
 And some have even called him one of the good ones.
-Find out more at lefthousefilms.com.
+His latest film, 1 World 100 Lonely, is now free on Amazon Prime.
+Find out more about Brian and his work at lefthousefilms.com.

 September 14, 2017, out of the blue I was asked to write a piece on Harry Dean Stanton to mark the release of his film Lucky and an upcoming retrospective at the Quad Cinema.
 I was, of course, over the moon about it and said yes without hesitation.